Commitment To Clean

 - Associates will be directed to stay home if they are feeling sick or have any of the symptoms (fever, cough, shortness of breath) of COVID-19.
 Any associate reporting for work displaying symptoms consistent with COVID-19 will be isolated and sent home (if safe to do so) to seek advice from a healthcare professional.
 Associates showing symptoms (fever, cough, shortness of breath, fatigue) of COVID-19 during the work shift will be isolated in a location that does not put the associate in contact with other associates or guests until the associate can be sent home from the hotel (if safe to do so).
 Associates sent home due to evidence of symptoms or who has a direct contact with a person known to have infection of Covid-19 will be directed to seek medical attention, self-quarantine and remain home until free of symptoms or present evidence of a negative test.

 - Personal Protective Equipment (PPE).
-CDC guidance has encouraged the use of face coverings.
-N-95 N-95 type respirators, surgical masks, associate made masks or bandanas will be required as directed by State and County orders, until such time as these orders are relaxed.
+CDC guidance has encouraged the use of face coverings for those unvaccinated.
+N-95 N-95 type respirators, surgical masks, associate made masks or bandanas will be required for unvaccinated persons as directed by State and County orders, until such time as these orders are relaxed.
 Appropriate PPE will be provided to and worn by all associates based on their role and responsibilities, and in adherence to state or local regulations and guidance.
 Gloves will be provided to associates whose responsibilities require them, including housekeeping and public area attendants in direct contact with guests.
 Mandatory additional training on use and disposal of all PPE will be provided.

 - Heart of House.
 The frequency of cleaning and disinfecting has been increased in “heart of house” back areas with an emphasis on associate dining areas, associate entrances, restrooms, offices, kitchens, service desks, and training classrooms.